RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 ## Main server configuration

 Primary configuration file is `cloudbeaver.conf`.
 By default it is placed in folder `/etc/cloudbeaver/`.
 But in most cases it is redefined for each server by command line parameter `-web-config <config-file-path>`.
+Server configuration is in JSONC format (JSON with comments and without redundant quotes).
+It can be parsed by the most of JSON parsers in lanient mode.

 Typical configuration:
 ```js